harshithva/incognito/README.md

 ## Jersey Details collection Web App

-This Web App was built to collect details of my classmates.
+This Web App was built to collect jersey details.

 ## How to get this project Working!